vishramsa/Neosoft-dotnet/01/dotnet.md

     - It's designed to unify the different types of devices that you may want to target, including PCs, tablets, phones, and even the Xbox.

 ## Components of .NET Implementation
 - One or more runtime: Example, .NET Framework CLR, .NET 5 CLR
-        - CLR stands for *Common Language Runtime* and it's a runtime environment provided by .NET
+     - [CLR](https://docs.microsoft.com/en-us/dotnet/standard/clr) stands for *Common Language Runtime* and it's a runtime environment provided by .NET.
+     - Compilers and tools expose the common language runtime's functionality and enable you to write code that benefits from this [managed execution environment](https://docs.microsoft.com/en-us/dotnet/standard/managed-execution-process).
 - A class library, for example, .NET Framework Base Class Library, or .NET 5 Base Class Library.
 - Optionally, we have one or more application frameworks, such as ASP.NET Core for web application development, Windows Forms, etc.
 - Optionally, development tools.
 Some are shared among multiple implementations.

 #### CLR?
 SDK?
 - CLR Stands for Common Language Runtime, and it's runtime environment.
 It is also know as main execution Engine and is used to run any .Net application.